e-beach/hub/CONTRIBUTING.md

 The best way to learn to write new tests is to study the existing scenarios for commands that are similar to those that you want to add or change.

+When debugging, you can set the HUB_VERBOSE environment variable to view executed git commands and http requests.